-2.16 Cash and cash equivalents
+2.17 Cash and cash equivalents

-Cash and cash equivalents comprise deposits and cash in bank.
-Restricted deposits are excluded from cash and cash equivalents.
+Cash and cash equivalents comprise cash in bank.

-2.17 Related parties
+2.18 Related parties

 Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party when making financial or operational policies and decisions.
 In considering each possible related party relationship, attention is paid to the substance of the relationship, not merely the legal form.